-WARNING!
+MARNING!
 To reduce the risk of electric shock or damage to internal components, do not use a vacuum cleaner attachment to clean the keyboard.
 A vacuum cleaner can deposit household debris on the keyboard surface.

-(CAUTION: To prevent damage to internal components, do not allow liquids to drip between the keys.
+A CAUTION: To prevent damage to internal components, do not allow liquids to drip between the keys.

-- To clean the TouchPad, keyboard, or mouse, use a soft microfiber cloth or a chamois moistened with one of the cleaning solutions listed previously or use an acceptable disposable wipe. - To prevent keys from sticking and to remove dust, lint, and particles from the keyboard, use a can of compressed air with a straw extension.
+- To clean the TouchPad, keyboard, or mouse, use a soft microfiber cloth or a chamois moistened with one of the cleaning solutions listed previously. - To prevent keys from sticking and to remove dust, lint, and particles from the keyboard, use a can of compressed air with a straw extension.